octopus-network/octopus-docs/src/guides/appchain-develop.md

 >
 > If there is a newer version of `substrate-front-end-template`, It is recommended to replace `v3.0.0+monthly-2021-08` with it in the above command.

-### Integrate Your Application into the Appchain
+### Implement an Web3.0 application with an Appchain

-Steps to integrate your application into the Appchain([Barnacle](https://github.com/octopus-network/barnacle)):
+Steps to implement an application with an Appchain([Barnacle](https://github.com/octopus-network/barnacle)):

 1. Add a `pallet`, and implement application specific logic in `pallets/<pallet-name>/src/lib.rs`;
 2. Add the `pallet` into `runtime/Cargo.toml`, `runtime/src/lib.rs`;